This week felt like a new beginning for me.

 and thoroughly enjoyed doing so.
 The end result of being able to walk on a clean floor was great, but even the scrubbing itself was quite satisfying.

-Today, I had absolutely no desire to do any impromptu cleaning, but I did make myself a rather tasty, nutritious dinner (of an eclectic mix of vegetables and tofu) and I did take out the food trash (which is not very fun, if those of you who don’t live in Korea can imagine) and I think that’s pretty good.
+Today, however, I had absolutely no desire to do impromptu cleaning.
+But, I did make myself a rather tasty, nutritious dinner (of an eclectic mix of vegetables and tofu) and I did take out the food trash (which can be a pretty gross), and I think that’s pretty good.